Brain clock may play role in diabetes risk

 Summary

-This study looked at whether the brain's central clock (the suprachiasmatic nucleus) works differently in people with insulin resistance or type 2 diabetes.
-Researchers used advanced MRI scans to measure brain activity in response to light in 28 obese adults.
-The goal was to better understand how the brain clock might contribute to these conditions.
+This completed study looked at whether the brain's central clock (the suprachiasmatic nucleus) works differently in people with insulin resistance or type 2 diabetes.
+Researchers used advanced MRI scans to measure brain activity over 24 hours in 28 obese adults with varying insulin sensitivity.
+The goal was to understand how the brain clock might be involved in the development of insulin resistance.

 Disclaimer